Yoshisan0/AirVision/README.md

-# AirVision
+## AirVision
+AirVision has the following features:
-This software functions as a server that streams camera footage, supports 2.4GHz/5GHz Wi-Fi, and is resilient to packet loss.
+- Functions as a server that streams camera footage
+- Supports 2.4GHz and 5GHz Wi-Fi
+- Resilient to packet loss